 Spanish people love small talk.
 I grew up learning that small talk was only something people do when they don’t know what else to say, because they feel intimidated or simply bored and would rather not talk to you at all.

-In Alicante, talking about the weather and what you had for dinner last night and how your flowers are growing, seems to lead into the most interesting conversations.
-Especially when it comes to your neighbours, don’t feel thrown off by the fact that you have only met this person once and that you might have very little in common, just talk.
-Your neighbour will appreciate it and there will come a day when you will too.
+Once living in Spain, you will learn to do small talk.
+The weather, what you had for dinner last night or how your flowers are growing somehow lead into the most interesting conversations.
+Especially when it comes to your neighbors, don’t feel thrown off by the fact that you might have very little in common with that person, just talk.
+Your neighbor will appreciate it and there will come a day when you will too.

 3. The language